 0.5 km from Sengoku Station

-It is one of Tokyo’s more spacious parks and takes roughly an hour to explore, and longer during Cherry Blossom and Autumn Leaf viewing seasons.
-There are different tea houses serving traditional tea and sweets to the public (around 500 yen each), including Fukiage Chaya which is located on the water’s edge.
-Seasonal flowers are a major attraction even in Spring and Summer, with plenty to explore and admire throughout the year.
+It is one of Tokyo’s more spacious parks and takes roughly an hour to explore, and longer during cherry-blossom and autumn-leaf viewing seasons.
+There are different tea houses serving traditional tea and sweets to the public (around ¥500 each), including Fukiage Chaya which is located on the water’s edge.
+Seasonal flowers are a major attraction even in spring and summer, with plenty to explore and admire throughout the year.